akladyous/blogposts/posts/sentiment-analysis-using-vader.md

 pubDate: 2023-10-05
 tags: ['data science', 'natural language processing']
 description:
-"Dive into Sentiment Analysis: Uncover customer opinions with NLP and ML.
-Use VADER for text classification and data-driven insights."
+  Uncover customer opinions with NLP and ML.
+Use VADER for text classification and data-driven insights.
 ---

 # Sentiment Analysis using VADER